Jordon Crawford: Professional career

 In September 2014, Crawford signed with the Halifax Rainmen of the Canadian NBL, but later left the team before appearing in a game for them.
 Crawford's first professional gig came in December 2014 when he signed with Mapfree Life of Cyprus' North League.
-He had a strong season for the club, averaging 26.8 points, 6.3 assists, 4.2 rebounds and 2.5 steals per game and led his team to the North League title where he was named the North League Playoffs Most Valuable Player.
+He averaged a league-leading 26.8 points alongside 6.3 assists, 4.2 rebounds and 2.5 steals per game and led his team to the North League title where he was named the North League Playoffs Most Valuable Player.
 He was also named to the All-Star Team and played in the league's All-Star Game.
-With his 26.8 points per game, Crawford led the league in scoring and won the Scoring Title.

 On October 31, 2015, Crawford was selected in the fifth round of the 2015 NBA Development League Draft by the Westchester Knicks.

-On February 11, 2017, Crawford was traded to the Canton Charge in exchange for Canton's 2017 second round pick and the Sioux Falls Skyforce's third round pick.
+He played a season and a half for Westchester before being traded to the Canton Charge on February 11, 2017.
 Three days later, he made his debut in a 120–109 win over the Fort Wayne Mad Ants, recording three points, one rebound and one assist in 16 minutes off the bench.

-On January 25, 2018, he signed with Macedonian club MZT Skopje for the rest of the 2017–18 season.
+Crawford played for Águilas Doradas de Durango in the Mexican CIBACOPA in 2017 and then joined the Memphis Hustle for the 2017–18 NBA G League season.
+He left the Hustle in January 2018 and moved to Macedonia to play out the season with MZT Skopje.

+For the 2018–19 season, Crawford joined German team MHP Riesen Ludwigsburg.

-On September 4, 2019, he has signed with Afyon Belediye of the Turkish Basketbol Süper Ligi.
+On September 4, 2019, Crawford signed with Afyon Belediye of the Turkish Basketbol Süper Ligi (BSL).

-On November 25, 2020, he has signed with Élan Chalon of LNB Pro A. Crawford averaged 12 points and 6 assists per game in the LNB Pro A. On July 18, 2021, he signed with Büyükçekmece of the Turkish Basketball Super League (BSL).
+On November 25, 2020, Crawford signed with Élan Chalon of the LNB Pro A. He averaged over 12 points and 6 assists per game.

-The Basketball Tournament (TBT) (2017–present)

-In the summer of 2017, Crawford played in The Basketball Tournament on ESPN for Team Fredette.
-He competed for the $2 million prize, and for Team Fredette, he scored 19 points and grabbed 6 rebounds in their first-round game, which they lost to Team Utah (Utah Alumni) 100–97.
+On July 18, 2021, Crawford signed with Büyükçekmece of the Turkish BSL.
+He returned to Büyükçekmece for the 2022–23 season.
+He had a brief stint with Piratas de Quebradillas during the 2023 BSN season.

+On June 23, 2023, Crawford signed with the Tasmania JackJumpers in Australia for the 2023–24 NBL season.
+He helped the JackJumpers win the NBL championship with a 3–2 grand final series victory over Melbourne United.
+In game five, Crawford had 27 of his series-high 32 points in the first half.
+He played all 37 games, averaging more than 16 points, 2.6 rebounds and 3.2 assists in an average of 30 minutes per game.

+On May 23, 2024, Crawford re-signed with the JackJumpers for the 2024–25 NBL season.
+On May 25th, 2025, The JackJumpers announced that he would not be offered a contract for the 2025–26 season.

 Personal life

-The son of Donald and Kelle Crawford, he has a daughter named Alaynah and his wife is Tiffany Crawford.
-Crawford majored in sports management at Bowling Green.
+Crawford is the son of Donald and Kelle Crawford.
+He has a daughter named Alaynah and son Asher Don.